 Estate Planning Implications

 V. C. Andrews was an international bestselling author of paperback novels in the “children in jeopardy” genre.
 At the time of her death in 1986, there was a signed and executed contract for Andrews to produce two manuscripts that provided $3 million in advanced royalty payments.
-At first, Andrews’ descendents decided not to use a ghostwriter to fulfill the contract due to fears that an unsuccessful ghostwriting effort would adversely affect sales of her previously published books, thereby reducing the anticipated stream of royalty income.
+At first, Andrews’ descendants decided not to use a ghostwriter to fulfill the contract due to fears that an unsuccessful ghostwriting effort would adversely affect sales of her previously published books, thereby reducing the anticipated stream of royalty income.
 Later, the estate did choose to use a ghostwriter to publish a book under the name V.C.
 Andrews, which turned out to be an enormous commercial success.
 Several other ghostwritten books followed, all of which were commercial successes in their own right.

 The Andrews case demonstrated that a descendible right of publicity should be included in a decedent’s gross estate for federal estate tax purposes.
 Moreover, a celebrity’s estate needs to acknowledge the asset in the estate, or it may not be able to exercise it later.
 However, doing so can present complications when this right, which is a highly illiquid asset, is the estate’s primary asset and the value equals or exceeds the liquid assets available to pay the corresponding estate taxes.
 This could lead to the difficult circumstance in which the estate is either forced to use all of its liquid assets to pay the estate tax or – even worse for those estates that do not wish to exploit their postmortem rights of publicity – sell or license the right in order to generate funds to pay the tax.
-If a celebrity knows that her descendents may not wish to exploit the right of publicity, she may be able to transfer or sell those rights prior to death.
-Alternatively, the celebrity could make gifts to children and trusts early in his or her career when the value of the right is negligible.
+If a celebrity knows that her descendants may not wish to exploit the right of publicity, she may be able to transfer or sell those rights prior to death.
+Alternatively, the celebrity could make gifts to heirs early in his or her career when the value of the right is significantly lower.
 Any subsequent appreciation in the value of the right would thus escape the reach of a transfer tax.

 Valuation Issues Surrounding the Right of Publicity

-Finally, it may also be necessary to consider that death may actually cause a surge in an entertainer’s popularity and the associated income from the licensing of their image or likeness.
-This phenomenon was most clearly illustrated with the estate of Michael Jackson, who received an intense amount of interest (and a large surge in income) following his death.
+Finally, it may be necessary to consider that death may actually cause a surge in an entertainer’s popularity and the associated income from the licensing of their image or likeness.
+This phenomenon was most clearly illustrated with the estate of Michael Jackson, which received an intense amount of interest (and a large surge in income) following his death.

 Christopher P. Casey, CPA, CFA, ASA